 For Chinese New Year, your family can also enjoy our interactive Chinese Zodiac Wheel in simplified Chinese, traditional Chinese, and English!

 Does your family use 周, 星期, or 礼拜?
 Should I make a 礼拜 Days of the Week Wheel?
 Feel free to leave a comment with your suggestions!

 If you use our calendar printables, please tag @chalkacademy and use the hashtag #ChalkAcademy on Instagram and Facebook!
-We’d love to share it with our kids who get excited knowing that other families are learning the same things as them! 🙂
+We’d love to share it with our kids who get excited knowing that other families are having fun learning together! 🙂

 Advice on how to teach kids Chinese

 - Tips on creating a Chinese learning environment at home